Breakout-X/web-breakout/rules/TERMS OF USE.md

     d.
 Ip bans

     e.
-Emailing us to restore your account
+Restore your account if banned incorrectly.

-    f.
-RULES

 -- Project Reviews and Ratings